 The hips and shoulders are affected in about one-third of people with ankylosing spondylitis (AS).
 Hip involvement usually comes on gradually, and although the pain often is felt in the groin area, it can sometimes be felt in other areas of the body, such as the knees or the front of the thigh.
 When this happens, it is called "referred pain," which can be very misleading to both a doctor and affected person.
 Hip involvement typically is more common in younger people when symptoms first begin.
 It often carries with it a more severe prognosis or course of disease.
 Generally speaking, shoulder involvement is mild.

 Adults with spondylitis often have chest pain (costochondritis) that mimics the heavy chest pain of unstable angina (acute heart attack) or pleurisy (the pain with deep breathing that occurs when the outer lining of the lung is inflamed).
 Anyone experiencing symptoms should seek medical attention to rule out a more serious condition.
 Over time, long-term inflammation of the joints between the ribs and spine, and where the ribs meet the breastbone in front of the chest, land scarring of tissue results in decreased chest expansion.
 If the pain is found to be spondylitis-related and you find yourself unable to practice critical deep-breathing exercises, which help maintain chest expansion, there are things that you can do to help yourself:

 Talk to your doctor about trying different medications.

-Once your doctor has ruled out more serious problems, it might be helpful to take one or two sessions with a physical therapist or respiratory therapist, who can provide instructions on how to maximize air intake by learning a technique called "diaphragm breathing."
+Once your doctor has ruled out more serious problems, it might be helpful to take a few sessions with a physical therapist or respiratory therapist, who can provide instructions on how to maximize air intake by learning a technique called "diaphragm breathing."

 (800) 777-8189 U.S. only